-Under the CPC model, there is no fixed price for advertising services or content-commerce solutions services stated in the contract with the advertiser and the unit price for each click is auction-based.
+Under the CPC model, there is no fixed price for marketing services stated in the contract with the customer and the unit price for each click is auction-based.
 The Group charges merchants and brands on a per-click basis, when the users click on the advertisements or the designated content.
 Given that the unit price is fixed, the Group recognizes revenue based on qualifying clicks and unit price upon the occurrence of a click, provided all revenue recognition criteria have been met.